lcayton/RandomBallCover-GPU/readme.txt

 also a readDataText function in the driver.cu for your convenience.

 The core of the implementation is in rbc.cu and in the kernel files.
-There is a buildRBC function and a queryRBC function which should suffice for basic use of the data structure.
+There is a buildRBC function, a queryRBC function, and a kqueryRBC function, which together should suffice for basic use of the data structure.

-Currently, the kernel functions are not seriously optimized.
+Currently, the kernel functions are reasonably optimized, but can be improved.
 Indeed, the results appearing in the ADMS paper came from a slightly more optimized version than this one.
-A tuned version will be available at some point.

 ---------------------------------------------------------------------